 is a virus that is transmitted to humans through mosquito bites.

-Risk factors for getting yellow fever include traveling to an area where humans are already infected by the yellow fever virus or where there are contaminated monkeys or mosquitoes that can transmit the virus.
+Risk factors for getting yellow fever include traveling to an area where yellow fever is present.

 Symptoms for yellow fever include: